facebook/react-native-website/website/versioned_docs/version-0.66/scrollview.md

 ### `stickyHeaderHiddenOnScroll`

-When true, Sticky header is hidden when scrolling down, and dock at the top when scrolling up.
+When set to `true`, sticky header will be hidden when scrolling down the list, and it will dock at the top of the list when scrolling up.

 | Type | Default |
 | ---- | ------- |